-Captain Richard H. Langenfeld was always just “Rolo.”
-He was one of the old salts when HMM-265 left New River for Vietnam in April, 1966, since he, along with Bob Mills and a few others, already had had a tour there in H-34s.
+Captain Richard H. Langenfeld was always just “Rollo.”
+He was one of the old salts when HMM-265 left New River for Vietnam on USS Boxer in April, 1966, since he, along with Bob Mills and a few others, already had had a tour there in H-34s.
 I was a lieutenant just a year out of flight school.

-I only got to fly with Rolo a few times because he was not my regular HAC.
-Rolo always made the first takeoff and landing, you made the second takeoff and landing, and then it was Rolo’s turn again.
+I only got to fly with Rollo a few times because he was not my regular HAC.
+I found right away that Rolo always made the first takeoff and landing, you made the second takeoff and landing, and then it was Rollo’s turn again.
 And so it went, all day, turn and turn about.
 Sometimes your turn happened to be a confined zone under enemy fire, or a max-gross takeoff over a power line, or perhaps a heavy landing on a mountain-top zone in a tricky wind.
-If you started to screw it up Rolo would just sit there and watch until you knew that something bad was about to happen.
+If you started to screw it up Rollo would just sit there and watch until you just knew that something bad was about to happen.
 Then he would say calmly, “I’ve got it,” and salvage the situation.
-I have always thought that the HACs who never let a copilot try anything hard were the ones most doubtful of their own abilities.
-Rolo had no such doubts, and rightfully so; he was one of the few very “natural” pilots I have ever known.
+I learned a lot flying with Rollo, especially when I screwed something up.
+I have always thought that the HACs who never let a copilot try anything hard were those most doubtful of their own abilities.
+Rollo had no such doubts, and rightfully so; he was one of the very few “natural” pilots I have ever known.

-Rolo never lost his sense of humor, even in extremis.
-One day as a flight of four was headed into a hairy situation I heard him say on the air, “Let’s do a three-sixty and get the f*** our of here.”
+Rollo never lost his sense of humor, even in extremis.
+One day I was someone else’s copilot in a flight of four headed into a s*** sandwich when I heard him come up on the air with, “Hey, let’s do a three-sixty and get the f*** out of here!”